tin-/adr1000/tc_setup.md

 ![LTD QVR module](https://xdevs.com/doc/xDevs.com/QVRL/img/block_ltdb.png)

-No magical special aging was performed on any of the chips.
-They sat on the shelf unused for some time and now just soldered on the board fresh.
+No special aging was performed on any of the chips.
+They sat on the shelf with normal environment conditions unused for some time and now just soldered on the board fresh.

 | **Parameter**        | **Cell A** | **Cell B** | **Cell C** | **Cell D** |
 | :------------------: | :-------: | :-------: | :-------: | :-------: |